Menu

 How to Get Your Florida Real Estate License

+There are four steps to get your Florida real estate sales associate license.
+Most people finish in two to five months.
 Florida calls its entry-level license a Sales Associate.
-The transaction broker relationship is Florida's default — not single agency.
+The transaction broker relationship is Florida's legal default.

 63 hrsPre-License Hrs